nkdAgility/NKDAgility.com/site/content/resources/blog/2020/2020-06-18-live-virtual-classrooms-and-the-new-normal/index.md

 ---
 title: Live Virtual Classroom's and the new normal
-description: "Explore the shift to Live Virtual Classrooms and discover how they enhance learning experiences, making training more accessible and effective in the new normal."
+description: Explore the shift to Live Virtual Classrooms and discover how they enhance learning experiences, making training more accessible and effective in the new normal.
 date: 2020-06-18
 creator: Martin Hinshelwood
 id: "44418"